ltw-webdev-3/curriculum/exporting-from-photoshop.md

       - `assets` — for files that are sourced or downloaded from another location that aren’t ready to be exported. *These files usually need to be credited to the author because you didn’t create them.*
       - `prod` — (short for `production`) to keep perfect assets ready for exporting, in case they need to be changed
       - `www` — this is your GitHub repository, where all your HTML & CSS files are (we’re not using GitHub right now)
-      - `images` — this is where the exported, smushed files go
+      - `www/images` — this is where the exported, smushed files go

       **Photoshop documents SHOULD NEVER be committed into your GitHub repository.**
     notes:
+      - label: "Naming conventions"
+        text: "Don’t forget to follow the [naming conventions](/topics/naming-paths-cheat-sheet/#naming-conventions)."
       - label: "Older is sometimes better"
         text: |
-          Photoshop has some newer ways of exporting graphics—that may work really well for mobile apps but are inferior for The Web.
+          Photoshop has some newer ways of exporting graphics—that may work really well for mobile apps but are inferior for The Open Web.

           - `Generator` is okay for lots of tiny assets, but isn’t ideal for good compression.
 It also messes with layer names.
           - `Export As…` is a newer version of generator but removes file size controls that are so essential so saving for the web.